About Your Visit

 screening and support these teams in doing their vital work.

 Bag searching is in place as a condition of entry to the Cathedral.
 Please note that no large bags, large rucksacks or large suitcases may be brought into St Paul’s.
-Visitors and worshippers may not bring any item larger than airplane hand luggage into services, events or visits at the Cathedral at any time.
+We urge visitors not to bring bags, wherever possible.
+Small bags such as handbags or day packs are permissible (maximum permitted dimensions 45cm x 30cm x 25cm including handles, wheels and pockets).
+Visitors and worshippers may not bring any larger items into services, events or visits at the Cathedral at any time.
+There are no cloakroom facilities available.

 Please note that knives, pepper spray, mace, CS spray or any offensive weapons are illegal in the UK.